-It is considered a nonpathogenic with worldwide distribution.
-That frequently exists as a commensal parasite in the human gastrointestinal tract
+It is considered to be a nonpathogenic with worldwide distribution.
+That frequently exists as a commensal parasite in the human gastrointestinal tract a)Trophozoit :Typically the movements of trophozoit are sluggish, with broad short pseudopodia and little locomotion.

 Morphological Features: